 Filter By Category

-Sitecraft offers a comprehensive range of quality motorised pallet trucks and electric pallet jacks to choose from.
+Sitecraft offers a comprehensive range of quality motorised/powered pallet trucks and electric pallet jacks for sale.
 We are able to meet the individual needs of businesses across Australia by supplying a broad selection of pallet lifters and movers.

 This includes a variety of sizes and configurations that cater to the manual handling requirements of almost any industry, including manufacturing, logistics, mining, defence and retail operations.